awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started.md

 First, you create a Lambda function using the AWS Lambda console\.
 Next, you create an HTTP API using the API Gateway console\.
 Then, you invoke your API\.

+**Note**
+This exercise uses an HTTP API for simplicity\.
+API Gateway also supports REST APIs, which include more features\.
+To learn more, see [Choosing between REST APIs and HTTP APIs](http-api-vs-rest.md)\.

 When you invoke your HTTP API, API Gateway routes the request to your Lambda function\.
 Lambda runs the Lambda function and returns a response to API Gateway\.
 API Gateway then returns a response to you\.

 ![\[Architectural overview of the API that you create in this getting started guide.
 Clients use an API Gateway HTTP API to invoke a Lambda function.
 API Gateway returns the Lambda function's response to clients.\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/getting-started-overview.png)